Tyche

 At age nineteen to twenty, a young man is most

 subject to the luck of the draw, for better or for worse.
-But
+Youth,

-surrounding life, is also subject to the same inner structures that
+surrounding life, develops according to the same inner structures that

 brought her here.
 She is wistfully seeking where seed cast to the